begumbakan/POP-MART-Blog/src/pages/posts/post-1.md

 **The Figurines**: I will mainly talk about the POP MART figurines and their history and creators.

-**Things I Bought**: What I have bought from POP MART and what it has inside the box!
+**Things I Bought**: What I have bought from POP MART and what it had inside the box!

 **Review**: Review of the figurines.